laiba1025/Ricky_and_Morty_App/README.md

 The Home component fetches data from the API and displays it in the table.

+## 3. Character Name Click Navigation Test:

+## Description:
+Test that clicking on a character's name in the table navigates to the correct Profile page.

+### Steps:

+* Mock the API call to return a predefined set of data.
+* Mount the Home component.
+* Simulate a click on a character's name.
+### Expected Outcome:

+<br> The application navigates to the Profile page for the selected character.
+<br> The URL changes to reflect the correct character ID.

 ### `npm run build`

 Builds the app for production to the `build` folder.\